Eminent Domain

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Eminent domain refers to the power of the government to take private land for public use under certain circumstances.
-For example, the government may sometimes take someone's house to make room for a new highway or a bridge.
+Eminent domain refers to the power of the government to take private land for public use in certain circumstances.
+There are different types of takings, including regulatory takings and temporary takings.

-In these instances, the homeowners typically are entitled to compensation for their loss, and the government must first follow several different procedures before it can take property.
-This section provides information about the government's power of eminent domain, limitations on that power, and your rights under the law.
+In these instances, homeowners are entitled to compensation for their loss of land use.
+The compensation must be based on the land’s highest and best use.
+The government must first follow several different procedures before it can take property, even if it’s a partial taking.
+This section provides information about the government's:

 Eminent Domain and Federal Law